 This podcast is an excellent way to get a sense of how French people really speak.
 I would even go so far as to recommend it to beginners solely for listening/pronunciation/cadence purposes, since they probably won’t be able to understand much yet.
-That said, you can also watch these podcasts in their original video form.
-This include custom French subtitles.

 Cost: The podcasts/videos and transcripts are free.
 You can also pay for a course.

 Many French Together readers have contacted us about the Inner French podcast, and now I understand why!
 This podcast takes in-depth looks not only at expected topics like what it’s like to live in France, but questions like whether or not the French are “woke” or what childcare is like in France today.

 Although the podcast is entirely in French, with no explanation of words, etc., the hosts and guests usually speak a bit slowly and pay attention to articulating, so learners will be able to make out what’s said.